ba-st/Ansible/docs/WorkerQueue.md

 ## A brief review of concepts

-Let's review AMQP concepts inspecting a consumer setup step-by-step.
+Let's review AMQP concepts by inspecting a consumer setup step-by-step.

-The first thing you need to do is to stablish a connection to the broker
+The first thing you need to do is stablish a connection to the broker

 ````Smalltalk
 connection := AmqpConnectionBuilder new